aaronbloomfield/ics/hws/hw-fuzzing.md

 - [fuzzer.py](fuzzing/fuzzer.py.html) ([src](fuzzing/fuzzer.py)): this is where you will write the code for this assignment, and the only file that will be submitted.
 - [args.py](fuzzing/args.py.html) ([src](fuzzing/args.py)) is supporting code for fuzzer.py that does the command-line argument parsing.
 You should not modify this file!
 - [common.txt](fuzzing/common.txt): the word list that we will be using for testing.
+The format is one word per line, with no spaces in the words.
+If a space is in the URL, then `%20` (the URL representation for a space) will be used instead.
 - [server.py](fuzzing/server.py.html) ([src](fuzzing/server.py)) code to run a mini web server on your machine for testing.